Navarro County License Hearing Guide

 Special Programs

-- Ignition Interlock Device Program: Texas requires IIDs for many DUI offenders, especially repeat offenders or those with high BAC levels.
+- Ignition Interlock Device Program: Texas law requires IIDs for certain DUI offenders, especially repeat offenders.

 Frequently Asked Questions